HOME >

 Specifications and Launch Date of GOSAT-GW

-Satellite name GOSAT-GW <Reference satellite>
+Satellite name GOSAT-GW (IBUKI GW) <Reference satellite>

 GOSAT-2 (IBUKI-2) GCOM-W (SHIZUKU)